 Australians are mostly very kind and helpful.
-If you get into any trouble (like when you trip and fall badly), you are more likely to receive help than if you were in Singapore.
+If you get into any trouble (like when you trip and fall hard), you are more likely to receive help than you would in Singapore.
 Australians will generally speak out for you if you encounter a racist incident.
 They are also very friendly.

 But it’s a “distant” kind of friendliness.
 Almost impersonal sometimes.
 When I was working, Monday mornings in the office usually began with casual chats about what you did on the weekend, how much rain we got, and how your favourite footy team performed.
 It was nice.
 But beneath all the casual banter and hugs, there is a certain…distance.